 The Group has an established control framework with respect to the measurement of fair values.
-This includes a valuation team that has overall responsibility for all significant fair value measurements, including Level 3 fair values, and reports directly to the Chief Operating Officer (COO).
-The valuation team utilises pricing information provided by the Group's external advisor, Evans and Partners, in respect of the measurement of fair values for equity instruments and debt investments.
+This includes a valuation team that has overall responsibility for all significant fair value measurements, including Level 3 fair values, and reports directly to the Executive Director Corporate Services and CFO.
+The valuation team utilises pricing information provided by the Group's external advisor, Evans and Partners, in respect of the measurement of fair values for its investments.